 Clover Farm Share Program (CSAs)

-The idea of Community Supported Agriculture (CSA) developed in the 1980s here in Massachusetts.
-And recently farmers are realizing this is one of the best economic models in existence to support small farms.
+The idea of Community Supported Agriculture (CSA) as we know it developed in the 1960s in Alabama by a farmer named Booker T Whatley.
+In the 1980s farmers here in Massachusetts expanded on the model, and now farmers everywhere have realized it is one of the best economic models in existence to support their work.

-At Clover, we started thinking about this a few years ago.
+At Clover, we started thinking about this nearly a decade ago.
 What if we could make this whole process better?
 You learn about farms in a comfortable retail environment.
 We offer pick-up any day of the week.
 Our pick-up windows are long.
 We offer online signup and payment.
 We also have an event that’ll allow you to meet your local farmers participating.

 Each farm has a limited number of shares.
 Shares will be offered first come first serve, and we expect all shares to sell out.